Kernix13/cy-pathway-readmes/web-dev.md

 - Requirements
 - Capstone Prerequisites

-## Future Improvements
+## Tech Stack

-> _A list of features you would like to implement in the future._
+> _List of the tools, technologies, languages, etc. that you used._

 **Alternate titles**:

+- Tech Resources
+- Tech Stack Used
-- Future Development
+- Programming Languages
-- Future State
+- Tools Used

 ## Use of AI